The Witch-Cult in Western Europe

+The Witch-Cult in Western Europe is a 1921 anthropological book by Margaret Murray proposing her witch-cult hypothesis.
+This suggests that the accusations made towards "witches" in Europe were in fact based on a real, though clandestine, pagan religion that worshiped a horned god.

-The Witch-Cult in Western Europe is a 1921 anthropological book by Margaret Murray, published at the height of the success of Frazer's Golden Bough.
-Certain university circles subsequently celebrated Margaret Murray as the expert on western witchcraft, though her theories were widely discredited.
+The book was published at the height of the success of Frazer's Golden Bough, and certain university circles subsequently celebrated Murray as the expert on western witchcraft, though her theories were widely discredited by mainstream scholarship.
 Over the period 1929-1968, she wrote the "Witchcraft" article in successive editions of the Encyclopædia Britannica.
 In 1962, The Witch-Cult in Western Europe was reprinted by Oxford University Press.
-Murray's theory, also known as the witch-cult hypothesis, suggests that the accusations made towards "witches" in Europe were in fact based on a real, though clandestine, pagan religion that worshiped a horned god.

 Overview

 Thesis

 In this book and the subsequent The God of the Witches (1931), Murray explained her theory as follows.